-Sadly the day I visited the Howl was overcast so there was no light to play with, hence why I didn’t actually publish the above photo.
-Also, thanks to a storm that hit the area in the winter of 2015/2016 there are plenty of places where trees have fallen across the path and obstructed the way.
+Sadly the day I visited the Howl was overcast so there was no light to play with.
+Also, thanks to a storm that hit the area in the winter of 2015/2016, there are plenty of places where trees have fallen across the path and obstructed the way.
 To get a photo along the path without including any such trees took some effort.
 Such a shame.
 Hopefully this will be rectified at some point, if only to make things easier for photographers in the future.

 Bluebells in Robin Hood’s Howl

 Throughout Robin Hood’s Howl there are small patches of bluebells that are in flower at the same time of year but they are far outnumbered by ramsons.
 There is one sizeable patch near the top of the Howl, at the northern end of the wood.
-It is quite far off the path though so I couldn’t really get in position without trampling over loads of flowers.
-That was no problem though as I had my zoon lens with me and took the following photo of them:
+It is quite far off the path though so I couldn’t really get close without trampling over loads of flowers.
+That was no problem though as I had my zoom lens with me and used it to take the following photo of them:

 And thats Robin Hood’s Howl – a hidden gem of a woodland worth a visit at any time of year but definitely in the spring.

 All my photos of the North York Moors can be viewed by visiting my North York Moors photo gallery.